 The College of Health Related Professions, College of Nursing, and College of Medicine each have committees that are responsible for reviewing recommendations for appointment, promotion, and change of status, as specified in each college's bylaws.
 (Faculty in the School of Graduate Studies are reviewed by the College of Medicine CAPQ.)
-Each College Committee on Academic Promotion and Qualifications follows the Policies of the Board of Trustees, although each college specifies its own procedural policies.
-In the College of Health Related Professions and the College of Nursing, the procedure policies and specific guidelines for preparation of application for promotion and tenure are distributed upon initial hire.
-Recommendations for promotion and tenure are forwarded to the respective College Dean, who then makes a recommendation to the President.
+All CAPQ committees follow the Policies of the Board of Trustees, although each college specifies its own procedural policies.